Florida Criminal Defense Cases For Dealing In Stolen Property

 Florida Law states that dealing in stolen property is a type of theft that occurs where a person sells, distributes, transfers or disposes of property that is stolen or property that the individual has good reason to suspect is stolen.

-In order to establish a conviction on a dealing in stolen property charge, the prosecution has to prove two points beyond a reasonable doubt:
+Therefore, in order to establish a conviction on a dealing in stolen property charge, the prosecution has to prove two points beyond a reasonable doubt:

 - That the defendant did traffic, sell, distribute or dispose of property that was stolen.